Welcome

 I have had a number of professional ‘lives’, all largely around education, communication, and research.

 I have worked in corporate and commercial research, as accounts manager for telecommunications companies, in conservation education (Jersey Zoo 1999), and as a qualified as a secondary school geography and humanities teacher (PGCS Goldsmiths College, 2000) where I was employed largely in state schools in South London and for home-schooled students excluded from mainstream schooling (Greenwich and Lewisham Pupil Referral Unit).
 In 2004, I was awarded the UCL Department of Geography’s Fawcett Fellowship which proved generative, and discussions with colleagues in the Department of Geography grew into my application to the University of Glasgow for what became my thesis.
 Over the last two decades, I have mainly taught and researched across a range of temporary and permanent contracts in tertiary educational institutions in the UK (for example, University of Glasgow, Napier University Edinburgh, University College London, Kings College London).
 I devised and ran the University Preparatory Course in Humanities (UPCH) Geography module at the Centre for Languages and International Education (CLIE), University College London between 2007 – 2014.
-I have also served as an external examiner and curricular content adviser for the University of the Highlands and Islands (2020-2021).
+I have also served as an external examiner and curricular content adviser for the Department of Geography, University of the Highlands and Islands, Scotland (2020-2021).

 Writing